 - Local International Numbers: Similarly to local numbers, local international numbers make a business appear to be local to overseas markets.

-The below table provides a quick overview of virtual phone numbers vs traditional phone numbers:
+The below table provides a quick overview of virtual phones vs traditional phone systems:

 |Feature||Traditional Phone Numbers||Virtual Phone Numbers|